Developer Guide

 There can be multiple tasks with same name but other different fields, like deadlines.

-For example, a user may need to create two tasks with the same name 2103 quiz
+For example, a user may need to create two tasks with the same name 2103 quiz,

 but one is due on this Monday and the other is due the next Monday.
 Both of these 2 tasks should be allowed in our task list.

-and the other one is with tag CS2102
+and priority 3, but one is with tag CS2103 and the other one is with tag CS2102.

 Both of these 2 tasks should be allowed in our task list.